Advanced assessment of Beam Induced Background at a Muon Collider: Introduction

-In this context, a novel approach to muon production~\cite{ref:lemma} has been recently proposed by the LEMMA collaboration to overcome the intrinsic limitation on the muon beam emittance.
-In the proposed scheme, muons are directly produced by annihilation of a positron beam impinging on a fixed target, just above the threshold energy of the production process: in such a way much smaller emittances can be achieved, possibly avoiding the need for cooling.
-Despite being this an interesting approach, further studies are needed to address relevant showstoppers like the thermo-mechanical stability of muon production targets or the positron source.
+Work carried out so far has not fully investigated the potential physics reach of proposed MC designs.
+A first comparison of possible measurements with respect to other future colliders can be found in Ref.~\cite{ref:theory_SG}, which focuses on a machine with a 10~TeV center of mass (CM) energy, an energy where new physics could be tested beyond the limits of any other future collider.
+An evaluation of the physics potential of a MC at 3~TeV CM energy is still in progress, but preliminary results~\cite{ref:Nazar2} show its competitiveness with more mature projects such as CLIC.

+The tremendous physics potential of colliding muon beams is tempered by the challenges of constructing a collider using unstable particles.
+The short lifetime of the muon requires efficient and rapid production, manipulation and acceleration of the muon beams.
+In particular, tertiary production of muons from protons striking a target, as studied by the MAP collaboration, requires significant cooling of the beam emittance via the ``ionization cooling'' process that has been recently characterized by the Muon Ionization Cooling Experiment (MICE)~\cite{ref:mice}.
+An alternative approach to produce low emittance muon beams~\cite{ref:lemma} has been proposed by the LEMMA collaboration, but requires considerable additional study.

-Problems and difficulties in a muon collider are not expected to pertain only the phases of production and acceleration of muons, but also the operation of the machine and the detection of physics.
-In fact, muons decay all along the machine, resulting in a continuous flux of secondary and tertiary particles, the so called \emph{``Beam-Induced Background''} (BIB), that is able to jeopardize the data taking if not properly dealt with since the initial stages of the concept of the collider.
+Challenges in the MC complex include the operation of the machine and the detector in an environment where the beams rapidly decay.
+In particular, muon decays all along the collider result in a continuous flux of secondary and tertiary particles, the so--called ``Beam--Induced Background'' (BIB), that could jeopardize the physics performance of the detector if not properly dealt with.